Localforge

 Limitations

-• Additionally, multi-user collaboration and built-in version control are not included, so team workflows may require external tools.
+• Multi-user collaboration and built-in version control are not listed in the documentation.

 12-month cost